mathworks/MATLAB-Simulink-Challenge-Project-Hub/projects/Multi-UAV Path Planning for Urban Air Mobility/README.md

 ## Project Description

 Suggested Steps:
-1. Become familiar with MATLAB ®, Simulink®, UAV Toolbox, Sensor Fusion and Tracking Toolbox™ and Optimization Toolbox™ using resources listed in the background material section below.
+1. Become familiar with MATLAB®, Simulink®, UAV Toolbox, Sensor Fusion and Tracking Toolbox™ and Optimization Toolbox™ using resources listed in the background material section below.
-2. Set up a [cuboid scenario simulation](https://www.mathworks.com/help/driving/cuboid-scenario-simulation.html) that includes multiple static obstacles, like an urban environment, using [UAV Toolbox](https://www.mathworks.com/products/uav.html).
+2. Set up a [cuboid scenario simulation](https://www.mathworks.com/help/uav/ref/uavscenario.addmesh.html#mw_0fafd983-ce3c-491f-97c0-4a2d240e1a82) that includes multiple static obstacles, like an urban environment, using [UAV Toolbox](https://www.mathworks.com/products/uav.html).
 3. Develop 3D path planning algorithm using UAV Toolbox for collision-free drone flight.
 Take advantage of path planning resources for single drone.
 4. Extend the path-planning algorithm to multiple drones.
-It will require the centralized tracking of all the drones with information about their positions and velocities, to continuously provide collision free guidance.
-Leverage Sensor Fusion and Tracking Toolbox™.
+It will require the centralized tracking of all the drones with information about their positions and velocities, to continuously provide collision free guidance, you can use the ground truth data from the simulated drones to start with.
 Learn about centralized tracking from examples mentioned in the Background Material Section.
 5. Test the algorithm in a cuboid scenario environment with multiple drone flights.

 Advanced Work:

+1. Leverage [Sensor Fusion and Tracking Toolbox™](https://www.mathworks.com/products/sensor-fusion-and-tracking.html) and data from simulated sensors to estimate and track the positions and velocities of all the drones.
-1. Develop a task planning algorithm that considers planning pickups, and delivery tasks, and allotting them to appropriate drones.
+2. Develop a task planning algorithm that considers planning pickups, and delivery tasks, and allotting them to appropriate drones.
 Further, optimize this process using the Optimization toolbox.
-2. Complement the 3D path planning algorithm with the task planning algorithm and test them in a photorealistic simulation of an urban environment.
+3. Complement the 3D path planning algorithm with the task planning algorithm and test them in a photorealistic simulation of an urban environment.
-3. Develop a decentralized obstacle avoidance algorithm to avoid obstacles (dynamic/static) if they come in a nearby range.
+4. Develop a decentralized obstacle avoidance algorithm to avoid obstacles (dynamic/static) if they come in a nearby range.
 Integrate it with the rest of the system.

 ## Background Material